spiceai/quickstarts/databricks/README.md

     2024-03-27T05:27:52.696606Z  INFO runtime::opentelemetry: Spice Runtime OpenTelemetry listening on 127.0.0.1:50052
     ```

-1. In another terminal, working in the `databricks_demo` directory, configure Spice with the Databricks credentials
-    ```shell
-    spice login databricks \
-        --token $DATABRICKS_TOKEN \
-        --aws-access-key-id $AWS_ACCESS_KEY_ID \
-        --aws-secret-access-key $AWS_SECRET_ACCESS_KEY \
-        --aws-region us-east-1
-    ```

-    Executing `spice login` and successfully authenticating will create a `.env` file in the `databricks_demo` directory with the Databricks credentials.

 1. Configure a Databricks dataset into the spicepod.
 The table provided must be a reference to a table in the Databricks unity catalog.

     ```shell
     >>> spice dataset configure